sagiebenaim/structural-analogy/README.md

 ## Paper

-Our paper, indlucing results from the supplementary material, is available [here](link}
+Our paper, indlucing results from the supplementary material, is available [here](link)

 ## Code